pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

 ---
-title: WordPress Development 101
+title: WordPress Development
 subtitle: Introduction
-description: Beginners guide on how to use the WordPress Dashboard, an SFTP client, and your text editor of choice to work quickly, safely and easily on Pantheon's Git-based platform.
+description: Beginners guide on how to use the WordPress Dashboard, an FTP client, and your text editor of choice to work quickly, safely and easily on Pantheon's Git-based platform.
 layout: guide
 type: guide
 contributors: [scottmassey, rachelwhitton]